honeybadger-io/honeybadger-laravel/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Releasing
+We have enabled GitHub integration with [Packagist](https://packagist.org).
+Packagist is automatically notified when a new release is made on GitHub:
 1. Make sure `CHANGELOG.md` is updated
 2. Create a new release on the GitHub UI:
   - Create a new tag (i.e. `v3.15.1`)